 Again, students are asked to put away cell phones during teaching time (20-30min).
 Some students use the “community computer” for homework.
 Students are expected to use the computer in a proper manner.
 This computer will be subject to random software checks.
 Abuse that occurs with the computer and cell phones will result in Wi-Fi being shut off during youth events and the computer will be locked up.
 Any criminal/ cyberbullying activity traced to TBC IP addresses will be handed over to the Aurora Police Dept. and the individual(s) involved will be liable to the investigation of the Police.

 D. Inappropriate clothing

 Students are not permitted to wear clothing that is sexually suggestive and revealing.
-This includes excessively ripped clothing, sagging pants, and tank tops/spaghetti straps thinner that 2in. wide.
+This includes excessively ripped clothing, sagging pants, and tank tops/spaghetti straps thinner than 2in. wide.
 Shorts shorter than mid-thigh/ fingertip reach when arms are rested.
 Any wardrobe that reveals excessive amounts of skin.
-Any see through clothing.
+Any see-through clothing.
 Having students properly covered is required for the safety of the student.
-Wearing proper clothing is showing respect to God, others, and the building as well.
+Wearing the proper clothing is showing respect to God, others, and the building as well.
 Failure to comply may result in disciplinary actions.